-- Minimum 4-hour online "Focused Review" for initial attempt - Take a post study quiz (provided based on specific student knowledge gaps) - Complete a handwritten "Active Learning Template" for each topic missed after the first attempt. - Retake recommended - Focused review must be completed by the due date on course schedule, thorough, and meet the guidelines expected for previous focused reviews.
-The student cannot progress through the mastery series and take the proctored exam if remediation is not completed at any level. - Focused Review for the proctored assessment at level 1 or below will be due the second week of the next semester (NT-1120, NT-2010, or NT-2020). - New Curriculum: Focused Review for the proctored assessment at level 1 or below will be due the second week of the next semester (for RNs: NT-1510, 1530, 2200, 2250, or 2650) (for PNs: NT1000, NT-1010, NT-1020).
+- Minimum 2-hour online "Focused Review" for initial attempt - Take a post study quiz (provided based on specific student knowledge gaps) - Complete a handwritten "Active Learning Template" for each topic missed after the first attempt. - Level 1 (REQUIRED) - Minimum 3-hour online "Focused Review" for initial attempt - Complete a handwritten "Active Learning Template" in its entirety in student's own words utilizing all available course resources (text book, ATI, powerpoints, notes) for each of the "Topics to Review." - Take the Post-Study Quiz (provided based on specific student knowledge gaps). - Retake recommended - Below Level 1 (required) - Minimum 4-hour online "Focused Review" for initial attempt - Complete a handwritten "Active Learning Template" in its entirety in student's own words utilizing all available course resources (text book, ATI, powerpoints, notes) for each of the "Topics to Review." - Take the Post-Study Quiz (provided based on specific student knowledge gaps). - Retake recommended - Focused Reviews must be completed by the due date on course schedule, be thorough, and meet the guideline below.
+The student cannot progress through the mastery series and take the proctored exam if remediation and practice tests are not completed at any level. - For each Topic to Review, the correct template is completed; all areas of the template are comprehensive and accurate; major points are clearly stated in own words; demonstrates detailed understanding of the concept; and is handwritten, legible, neat, & completed by due date/time. - Focused Reviews for the proctored assessment at level 1 or below will be due the second week of the next semester (for RNs: NT-1510, 1530, 2200, and 2250) (for PNs: NT1000 and NT-1010).

-GRADING SCALE FOR PROCTORED ASSESSMENT (see course syllabus for cohort specifics)
+GRADING SCALE FOR PROCTORED ASSESSMENTS

+• Please see course syllabus for cohort specifics